Alex Tuch Game Preview: Sabres vs. Flyers

 Tuch Season Stats Insights

-- Tuch has averaged 18:07 of ice time this season (with a plus-minus rating of -1).

-- Tuch has scored a goal in one of nine games this year.
+- Tuch has scored a goal in one of 10 games this year.

-- In four of nine games this year, Tuch has recorded a point, and in one of those games he came away with multiple points.
+- In five of 10 games this season, Tuch has registered a point, including two games with two or more points.

-- In four of nine games this season, Tuch has had an assist, but no games with multiple assists.
+- Tuch has an assist in five of 10 games this year, with multiple assists in one of them.

-- Tuch's odds on his point total prop carry an implied probability of 58.2% that he hits the over.
+- Tuch's implied probability to go over his point total is 60.6% based on the odds.

-- There is an implied probability of 39.2% of Tuch going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Tuch going over his assist prop bet, based on the odds, is 42.6%.

 Sign up for Underdog fantasy today.